 Contractual agreements provide governance mechanisms for the data processing and handling in MBD projects.
 When collaborating with several organisations you must ensure that any privacy obligations are set out clearly, and each party knows what they will be responsible for and what they expect of each other.
 You may be accountable for making sure that privacy obligations also apply to third parties.

 Do I need to involve mobile phone regulators?

 Laws and regulations will vary by country and mobile phone operators may be subject to licensing conditions and sector specific regulations.
 All stakeholders in the ecosystem should have a good understanding of the legal and regulatory landscape of the country where they are implementing their mobile big data solution.
 Once these are identified, it is important to assess whether regulators or other government officials in specific departments need to be notified on a case-by-case basis.

 Has the AI4I initiative worked on Covid-19 contact tracing apps?

 No. The AI4I initiative supported a wide variety of projects during the Covid-19 pandemic.
 These used aggregated, anonymized data to create population-level insights whilst upholding the standards laid out in the ‘Covid-19 Privacy Guidelines’.

 What do you mean by sustainable?
 What is a sustainable business model?

 ‘Sustainable’ means that an initiative isn’t just a one-off.
-The AI for Impact initiative uses the term to refer to a project that can be taken from a small pilot to an ongoing implementation with resources and funding to support it.
+The AI for Impact initiative uses the term to refer to a project that receives the resources and funding required to remain relevant in the long-term.
 A sustainable business model is the funding mechanism that ensures that each party involved in delivering a solution has a means of funding the resources that are needed to support the work on an ongoing basis, and an incentive to invest in the solution in future.